Copyright © Epic Farms, Inc.. All rights reserved.

 Even if you think you know a horse's history, there can be any number of things that are missing from the equation.
-Horses carry emotional/mental baggage just as people do and scar tissue can definitely hide a still open wound on the heart.
-Anytime a horse that has been traumatized in the past is placed in a new environment, there is usually some regression.
+Horses carry emotional/mental baggage just as people do.
+Scar tissue can definitely hide a "still open wound" on the heart.
+Any time a horse that has been traumatized in the past is placed in a new environment, there is always regression.
+How much regression is likely contingent upon the amount of trauma inflicted.
 These horses benefit most when given a much longer period of adjustment.
+A steady, unchanging routine can be your biggest ally there.

 Try Before You Buy, Right?